IMShikher/checkOnce/README.md

 # checkOnce
-Check Once before you watch any movie or TV series.
+ checkOnce before watching a movie or TV series.